-Day One: Breakfast
+Day One in Springfield: Breakfast

 Breakfast at The Aviary, a place serving seriously good eats with creative crepes and dishes, is a must.
 The decor is homey, yet chic, with a fun vibe.
 Try the mashed sweet potatoes as your side dish and an Italian cream soda–both the peach and raspberry are fantastic.
 The Crepe Lorraine with Applewood smoked bacon, spinach, and mornay is to die for!